 The new ASC 842 and IFRS 16 lease accounting standards are designed to pull leases from the footnotes and onto the corporate balance sheet in an effort to provide more transparency for investors.
 For many organizations, mining for lease data throughout the company is a massive undertaking, and lease management is often a decentralized process that lacks standardization.
 When collecting and classifying lease data, it’s also important to note how the new accounting rules apply to subleases.
+And it's important to have a reliable lease administration software.

 While FASB and IASB diverge on some topics, both agree the intermediate lessor should account for a head lease and a sublease as two separate contracts.
 For example, if a lessee signs a lease agreement for an entire office building, then subleases one floor of the building to another tenant, the original lease and the sublease will be shown as two different contracts.